 c.
-Clause 67 - Quorum/Proceedings of Directors The Articles provide that "the general meeting may fix the quorum necessary for the transaction of the business of directors, and unless so fixed shall be two".
-The Board has recommended that Clause 67 should be expunged in line with \$.290(1) CAMA which requires that the quorum for the transaction of the business of directors should be one-third to the nearest number where the number of directors are more than six.
+Clause 67 - Quorum/Proceedings of Directors

+The Articles provide that "the general meeting may fix the quorum necessary for the transaction of the business of directors, and unless so fixed shall be two".
+The Board has recommended that Clause 67 should be expunged in line with S.290(1) CAMA which requires that the quorum for the transaction of the business of directors should be one-third to the nearest number where the number of directors are more than six.

 d.
-Clause 72(e) - Disqualification of Directors Currently, the Articles of the Company makes the attainment of the age of 70 (seventy) years a disqualification for directors.
-The Board wishes to amend this Clause in line with 5.282 of CAMA which only requires a disclosure of the attainment of the age of

-70 years to Members at the General Meeting mandatory, and not a ground for disqualification.
+Clause 72(e) - Disqualification of Directors

+Currently, the Articles of the Company makes the attainment of the age of 70 (seventy) years a disqualification for directors.
+The Board wishes to amend this Clause in line with S.282 of CAMA which only requires a disclosure of the attainment of the age of 70 years to Members at the General Meeting mandatory, and not a ground for disqualification.
 The Board proposes that the Clause 72(e) should be expunged.

-COVID-19 Strategies at Dangote Sugar Refinery
+COVID-19 Strategies at Dangote Sugar Refinery Pla

-The effect of the year of the COVID-19 pandemic was felt in 2021; it had a massive adverse impact on all these challenges to ensure the protection of the health of its staff members while maintaining business continuity.
+The effect of the year of the COVID-19 pandemic was felt in 2021; it had a massive adverse impact on all spheres of human life - secular, social-cultural, economic, health and more.
+Like many other industries the world over, the Dangote Group has had to deal with these challenges to ensure the protection of the health of its staff members while maintaining business continuity.

-The Dangote Group Jaunched a multi-faceted approach to manage the COVID-19 pandemic.
+The Dangote Group launched a multi-faceted approach to manage the COVID-19 pandemic.
 Some of the strategies adopted during the year were assistance with obtaining COVID-19 vaccinations, the issuance of travel advisory, COVID-19 testing, aftercare program which caters for members of staff who tested positive to COVID-19, awareness campaigns and the use of infrared thermometers at all access points, provision of hand sanitizers, hand washing facilities, and the mandatory use of facemasks.

-COVID-19 vulnerable groups were identified and deployed to work remotely while non-essential workers Board of Directors Meetings Attendance (5 meetings) exposure.
+COVID-19 vulnerable groups were identified and deployed to work remotely while non-essential workers were also advised to work from home to reduce exposure.
 All meetings were held virtually, gatherings were discouraged, and social distancing maintained within the work environment as much as reasonably practicable.